 - Category: Entree

 - Method: Instant Pot

 - 2 tablespoons butter

-- 2 large leeks, white and light green parts only, sliced in half then into thin half moons
+- 2 large leeks, white and light green parts only, sliced in half and then into thin half moons

 - ½ small onion, diced

 - 1 ½ cups Arborio rice

 - 4 cups chicken broth, divided

 - 2 teaspoons Kosher salt